We already know that punishment as a solution or a fix doesn’t work effectively?

 The Required Actions Necessary

 We know that one of the major pitfalls of any punishment is that when a behavior is punished, it’s simply suppressed, not changed.
 When we take away the threat of punishment, then the bad or undesirable behavior returns.
+Also, punishment only encourages hostility and anger as a correct response to a situation because it doesn’t teach us what we should do.

 With Positive Reinforcement, you are able to add in rewards for good behavior.
 In weight loss, this is something like setting a substantial budget aside for a new summer wardrobe, if and only if, you maintain your overall dietary improvements, get down to a certain weight, reach a desired goal, etc.